WPRDC/list-of-WPRDC-relevant-tools-and-analyses/README.md

 - [Tutorial on using R to analyze pothole data](https://ctompkins.netlify.com/2018/04/18/r-311-pothole-workshop-code-for-pittsburgh/) - Material from a workshop run by Conor Tompkins, using Pittsburgh's 311 data on potholes to teach the basics of using R (including manipulating data and making charts and maps).
 #### Principal component analysis in R
 - [Principal Component Analysis in R](https://ctompkins.netlify.com/2018/07/19/exploring-311-data-with-pca/) - A blog post explaining the application of prinicpal component analysis to Pittsburgh's 311 data.
+#### Time-series forecasting in R
+- [Forecasting Healthy Ride ridership](https://ctompkins.netlify.com/2019/08/03/forecasting-healthy-ride-ridership-with-prophet/) - A blog post describing the use of the `prophet` package to extract seasonality features and predict the variation in Healthy Ride bike-ride counts.
 #### CKAN API usage under R + debugging a broken SQL query
 - [Using the CKAN API wrapper + converting string fields to integers in SQL queries](https://gist.github.com/drw/3fa37a32dcb49d42820347b8b735bec3) - Addressing a common pitfall when running SQL queries, this R script shows how to convert a string field to an integer and then use it in the WHERE clause of a SQL query.
 This also gives a simple example of using the ckanr wrapper package to more easily use the CKAN API.